p. Provisions and Contingencies

 A contract liability is the obligation to transfer goods or service to a customer for which the Company has received consideration (or an amount of consideration is due) from the customer.

 The Company's contracts may result in recognising revenue in excess of billings done as "Project excess costs” on balance sheet under Contract Asset.
-The company's contract may also result in recognising revenue less than the amounts billed to the customer, which is classified as "Billings in excess of costs and estimated earnings” on the balance sheet under contract liabilities.
+The company's contract may also result in recognising revenue less than the amounts billed to the customer, which is classified as "Billings in excess of costs and estimated earnings” on the balance sheet under contract liabilities."

-II.
-Transaction price allocated to the remaining performance obligations
+5. Transaction price allocated to the remaining performance obligations

 48 Capital Management